 Top 5 Best Things to do on Lopez Island

 Lopez Island is the first ferry stop in the San Juan Islands and offers visitors an escape from the crowded and busy real world.
 Almost all the things to do on Lopez Island revolve around being outside and getting close to nature.
-Here are the top 5 things to do on your Lopez Island getaway!
+Here are the top 5 things to do on your Lopez Island getaway in 2022!

-Lopez Island offers some of the best hiking you will find in the islands and is home to the largest preserve in the San Juan Islands National Monument.
+Lopez Island offers some of the best hiking you will find in Washington State and is home to the largest preserve in the San Juan Islands National Monument.
 Make sure you plan on taking a few hikes during your vacation.
-While Lopez has many hikes to choose from, Shark Reef and Iceberg point are must-dos during your island getaway.
+While Lopez has many hikes to choose from, Shark Reef and Iceberg Point are must-dos during your island getaway.

 Another must-do hike on Lopez Island is Iceberg Point.
-Car travelers will want to park their cars at Agate Beach and walk the remaining distance to the trailhead.
+Car travelers will want to park their cars at Agate Beach parking lot and walk the remaining distance to the trailhead.
 Iceberg Point is a vast, treeless peninsula with a mix of coastal meadows and rocky outcrops.
-Following the main trail, you will be led to a stone obelisk that marks the highest point of Iceberg and offers the most stunning views.
+Following the main trail, you will be led to a stone obelisk that marks the highest point of Iceberg Point and offers the most stunning views.
 From there, the trail follows the rocky shore and eventually loops back.
-As Iceberg Point is the best place to see orca whales on Lopez Island while hiking, keep an eye to the horizon for the dorsal fins for our resident orca pods.
+As Iceberg Point is the best place to see Orca whales on Lopez Island while hiking, keep an eye to the horizon for the dorsal fins for our resident Orca pods.

 Cyclists from around the world come to the San Juan Islands each year to ride their bicycles, and Lopez Island is consistently ranked the best ride in the islands and even Washington State.
 Bicyclists enjoy amazing views, little car traffic, and bike-friendly islanders.
 Some bikers choose to leave their cars at the Anacortes Ferry Terminal and ride their bikes onto the ferry or rent a bike from Edenwild Adventures at the Lopez Ferry landing.
 Edenwild Island Adventures also has a good selection of bikes in Lopez Village.